SciCatProject/documentation/Devops/General/Development_Methodology/git_workflow.md

 However, it should be noted that `git fetch origin` and `git rebase --preserve-merges origin/<branch_name>` will ensure that a history is maintained and merge conflicts are avoided where possible.

-Once a feature is complete \(and tested locally\), it should be merged into the latest version of `master` and tested on the whole.
+Once a feature is complete \(and tested locally\), it should be merged into the latest version of `master (following the release cycle outlined above)` and tested on the whole.
 If the tests pass, the develop can then be merged with master and any new merges to master should cause it to redeploy.

 ## Current status: